UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 [50, 51, 52, 99]
 ```

-Something different happened this time.
-The list that we defined
+The list that we defined globally was able to be modified inside the
-globally was able to be modified inside the function and have the
+function and have the changes reflected back in the global environment\!
-changes reflected back in the global environment\!
 What is going on?

 Notes: Script here